 We heeded the call and sought funding to provide seed grants to 20 projects in 2013 (30 projects in 2014) and began developing the framework for the Sharing Cities Network (more than 1,300 individuals in over 45 cities around the world).
 It has been incredible to work with so many enthusiastic sharing activists and to support the groundswell of projects all of which are passionate about real economic and cultural transformation.

-It's clear that collective, grassroots leadership is necessary for the success and sustainability of an international network.
+It’s clear that collective, grassroots leadership is necessary for the success and sustainability of an international network.
 Many communities have stepped up their work, finding new energy and inspiration from being connected to a larger movement.
 Local organizers have emerged organically; most of them volunteering their time and self-funding their projects.
-However, many sharing activists in lower wealth communities have expressed that they don't have the financial resources to devote substantial energy to this important work and have requested training, mentoring, and to be more connected with their peers.
+However, many sharing activists in lower-wealth communities have expressed that they don’t have the financial resources to devote substantial energy to this important work and have requested training, mentoring, and being more connected with their peers.

 Over the course of the pilot program, we will take feedback to improve and better support local organizers.
 We are currently seeking additional funding to continue the program after the pilot.
 Moving forward, we hope to open up the process, and depending on funding, support more fellows for longer periods of time.
 All towards the goal of developing a strong grassroots network of sharing organizers from diverse communities around the world.
 There are so many incredibly committed and talented organizers we know are doing important work and we wish we could find a way to support all of them to continue.

 Please check out these amazing activists and what they are doing to change the world in their own communities.
 Click on their names for more details.

 Here are the 2014 Sharing Cities Fellowship Program Participants: